global-input/global-input-message/README.md

 ````

-Finally, the examples in the [website](https://globalinput.co.uk/), tests in [this](https://github.com/global-input/global-input-message/blob/master/test/communication-mobile-app-device-app.test) module and the [test project](https://github.com/global-input/test-global-input-app-libs) contain more information on various use cases that you can implement in your Typescript/JavaScript applications.
+Finally, the examples in the [website](https://globalinput.co.uk/), [tests](https://github.com/global-input/global-input-message/blob/master/test/communication-mobile-app-device-app.test.js) including those in the [test project](https://github.com/global-input/test-global-input-app-libs) contain more information on various use cases that you can implement in your Typescript/JavaScript applications.